 “A worldview?
 What is a worldview?
 And why do I need one as a consultant?”

-“What I think about an issue, the views I bring to the table, matters little,” he said.
-“I’m there to help my clients do what they need to do [strengthen the production of their teams].”
+“What I think about an issue, the views I bring to the table, matters little,” she said.
+“I’m there to help my clients do what they need to do, which is usually [strengthen the production of their teams].”

 In meetings and calls, I said, you will be looked upon to share your perspective, not just on the challenges at hand, but business overall.
 For example, say your client is dealing with a rash of bad news surrounding layoffs.
 You’re the independent HR consultant, so they’ll be asking you about how you’ve helped clients successfully navigate such challenges, sure, but they’ll also want to know what your guiding philosophy is for issues such as these and others.